bitsof/bitsof/ai-knowledge/drafting-process.md

    - Use a clean, SEO-friendly filename (e.g., `understanding-ai.md`)
    - Ensure all frontmatter is correctly formatted and complete
    - IMPORTANT: Only content in `/src/content/blog/` will be published to the website
+   - Simply placing the final markdown file in this directory is sufficient for publication
+   - **NO BUILD STEP REQUIRED**: Once the file is placed in `/src/content/blog/`, it will automatically be included in the site - no manual build or deployment step is needed
    - Never place draft content directly in the publishing directory

 4. **Frontmatter Structure**